 “What about controlling someone else’s blood?”

 “Difficult.
-Without a magic circle, night impossible.”
+Without a magic circle, nigh impossible.”
 Nico inclined his head, “Though it is one step easier for vampires, who have a strong affinity for blood and blood magic.
 Regardless, controlling blood inside another person is difficult to the point of being useless.
 At least, with any finesse.
 Even causing someone to faint requires a magic circle or prolonged physical contact, at which point you might as well just strangle them.
 Regardless, we aren’t here for that today.
 We’re here for personal blood control.”

 “Right, how do we get started?”